12:00 pm US Eastern Time

-This call was moderated by Karin Russ, National Coordinator, CHE Fertility and Reproductive Health Working Group, with special guest discussion leader Dr. Madeleine Scammell, Director of the Research Translation and Community Engagement Cores of the Boston University Superfund Research Program.
+This call, hosted by the CHE Fertility and Reproductive Health Working Group, was moderated by Karin Russ, national coordinator of the group, with special guest discussion leader Dr. Madeleine Scammell, director of the Research Translation and Community Engagement Cores of the Boston University Superfund Research Program.

 Featured speakers included:

-Dr. Ann Aschengrau is a Professor of Epidemiology at the Boston University School of Public Health, and has conducted epidemiologic research on environmental pollution and the risk of disease for more than 25 years.
-In particular, she has led investigations on the relationship between drinking water contaminants and abnormal pregnancy outcomes, neurological disorders, and cancer, and on the impact of lead hazard reduction measures among inner-city children.
+Dr. Ann Aschengrau is a professor of epidemiology at the Boston University School of Public Health and has conducted epidemiologic research on environmental pollution and the risk of disease for more than 25 years.
+In particular, she has led investigations on the relationship between drinking water contaminants and abnormal pregnancy outcomes, neurological disorders and cancer, and on the impact of lead hazard reduction measures among inner-city children.
 She is currently the principal investigator of a case-control study examining the risk of birth defects among women with prenatal exposure to tetrachloroethylene-contaminated drinking water during.
-In 2003, Dr. Aschengrau published her textbook, Essentials of Epidemiology in Public Health, with coauthor George R. Seage III, Professor of Epidemiology at Harvard School of Public Health.
-The best-selling book whose third edition will be released in the coming year has been used in more than 100 schools across the United States.
+In 2003, Dr. Aschengrau published her textbook, Essentials of Epidemiology in Public Health, with coauthor George R. Seage III, professor of epidemiology at Harvard School of Public Health.
+This best-selling book whose third edition will be released in the coming year has been used in more than 100 schools across the United States.
 Dr. Aschengrau has served as a member of the Institute of Medicine Committee on Gulf War and Health, as a consultant to the Environmental Protection Agency and the Agency for Toxic Substances Disease Registry, and as a jury member for the annual John Heinz Memorial Award honoring an individual whose work has made a significant impact on the environment.